someretical/someretical.github.io/_posts/2024-01-10-diary-statistics.md

 Now this image is absolutely huge.
 It is 11811x5905 pixels which is probably why it choked Veusz when it was generating it.
 However, it does look kind of nice at least?
 Purple is a pretty nice colour.

 Anyway, I (with a lot of help from ChatGPT) wrote *another* script using `matplotlib` to generate a better visualisation yesterday.
+Since the script is rather long, I will attach it at the bottom of the post.

 ![Alt text](/assets/images/multigraph-linear.png)